American Army Brewing in Benelux, France, and Germany

 As I noted earlier, this was probably six-row malt, then a workhouse of American lager brewing, vs. that is the two-row standard used in Europe.
 Barney did not explain how Army beer was brewed in France and Germany, but focused on North Africa and multiple plants of Peroni Brewery in Italy.

 I have since uncovered a second article that substantially adds to the picture of U.S. Army brewing in wartime Europe.
 To my knowledge, neither article has previously been studied by brewing historians.

 The second article is “Brewing Beer for Soldiers in the European Theatre” by Leonard T. Saletan.
 He is described as a chemist for Tivoli Brewing Co. in Detroit.
 Tivoli’s history is outlined well in Stephen Johnson’s (2016) Detroit Beer: a History of Brewing in the Motor City.

-Saletan, in five closely written pages, explained how brewing was organized for troops in France, Belgium, Holland, Luxembourg, Austria, and Germany.
-His article is a good counterpart to Barney’s as it covered many points Barney did not, and vice versa.
+Saletan’s article appeared in a 1946 issue of American Brewer, a trade journal of the U.S. brewing industry (not online).
+In five closely written pages he explained how brewing was organized for U.S. troops in France, Belgium, Holland, Luxembourg, Austria, and Germany.
+His article is a good counterpart to Barney’s, as it covers many points Barney did not, and vice versa.